Velocidex/velociraptor-docs/content/docs/offline_triage/remote_uploads/_index.md

 To extract the X509 encrypted container you can use Velociraptor's `unzip` command to decrypt the container automatically.
-You will need to provide Velociraptor with the correct config file for the server than created the collector in the first place.
+You will need to provide Velociraptor with the correct config file for the server that created the collector in the first place.
 Velociraptor will use the server's private key to decrypt the container transparently.

 ```